WinVector/RcppDynProg/README.md

 The solver is fast through to the use of 3 techniques:

 1.  `RcppDynProg::solve_for_partition()` includes a problem reduction heuristic in the spirit of the [parameterized complexity](https://www.springer.com/us/book/9780387948836) methodology.
-2. Ordered (or interval) partition problems are amenable to dynamic programming because initial segments of an interval partition have succinct summaries (just the right-most integer and how many segments were used to get to this point).
+2. Ordered (or interval) partition problems are amenable to dynamic programming because initial segments of an interval partition have succinct summaries (just the right-most index and how many segments were used to get to this point).
 3.  `RcppDynProg` is a fast `C++` implementation using `Rcpp`.

-Some [basic timings](https://github.com/WinVector/RcppDynProg/blob/master/extras/Timings.md) show [the `C++` implementation](https://github.com/WinVector/RcppDynProg/blob/master/src/dyn_prog.cpp) can be on the order of 350 times faster than [a direct transliteration `R`](https://github.com/WinVector/RcppDynProg/blob/master/R/solve_dyn_R.R) of the same code (so not vectorized, and not fully R idiomatic), and [on the order of 650 times faster](https://github.com/WinVector/RcppDynProg/blob/master/extras/time_python.ipynb) than an [`Python` direct transliteration](https://github.com/WinVector/RcppDynProg/blob/master/extras/DynProg.py) of the same code (so not optimized, and not "Pythonic").
-The non-optimized and non-adapted nature of the code translations unfortunately exaggerates the speedup, but we the `Rcpp` is likely buying as a solid factor of over 100- as `C++` is going to be much more efficient at all of the index-chasing this dynamic programming solution is based on.
+Some [basic timings](https://github.com/WinVector/RcppDynProg/blob/master/extras/Timings.md) show [the `C++` implementation](https://github.com/WinVector/RcppDynProg/blob/master/src/dyn_prog.cpp) can be on the order of 350 times faster than [a direct transliteration `R`](https://github.com/WinVector/RcppDynProg/blob/master/R/solve_dyn_R.R) of the same code (so not vectorized, not fully R idiomatic, some time lost to [`seqi()`](https://winvector.github.io/wrapr/reference/seqi.html) abstraction), and [on the order of 650 times faster](https://github.com/WinVector/RcppDynProg/blob/master/extras/time_python.ipynb) than a [`Python` direct transliteration](https://github.com/WinVector/RcppDynProg/blob/master/extras/DynProg.py) of the same code (so not optimized, and not "Pythonic").
+The non-optimized and non-adapted nature of the code translations unfortunately exaggerates the speedup, however the `Rcpp` is likely buying as a solid factor of over 100- as `C++` is going to be much more efficient at all of the index-chasing this dynamic programming solution is based on.

 A note on problem complexity: general partition problems (where we do not restrict the subsets to be intervals) are NP-hard, so not thought to be amenable to efficient general solutions at scale (subset sum problems being good examples).